ankane/ahoy/README.md

 end
 ```

 You made it!
-Now, take advantage of Ahoy’s awesome new features, like exception reporting.
+Now, take advantage of Ahoy’s awesome new features, like easy customization and exception reporting.

 ### 0.3.0